idanthecoder/snake_game/README.md

 I coded this in emu8086 IDE and as such it is written in ASM x86.
 If you wish to play the game run the .exe file in DOSBOX version 0.74-3.

-I would gladly accept any improvement suggestions even though the project is currently discontinued.
+The project is currently discontinued, I may add improvements in the future.